chiara-rizzi/first-steps-analysis/README.md

 # First steps in the analysis
-Instructions for the first studies with the ntuples for the gluino RPV analysis.
+Instructions for the first studies with the ntuples for the gluino RPV multijet analysis.

 In this repo you can find
 * Introduction about the signal model